English whisky: Fermentation

-English whisky has innovated its production with different types of yeast fermentation, with many distilleries using their brewing expertise in order to craft distinctive flavours.
-Notable examples include Grasmere Distillery, which uses ale yeasts and cold fermentation for fruity new make spirits; Lancaster Spirits Co., employing 200-year-old yeast and slow fermentation for aromatic, complex whisky, often bottled as new make; and Cotswolds Distillery, which uses dual yeast strains to produce vibrant, fruity spirits before maturation.
-The aim of this innovation is to create flavour from the onset and make yeast-driven whiskies that challenge traditional methods.
+English whisky distilleries have experimented with different types of yeast fermentation and use their brewing experience to craft more-original flavours of whisky.
+Notable examples include Grasmere Distillery, which uses ale yeasts and cold fermentation for fruity new-make spirits; Lancaster Spirits Co., employing 200-year-old yeast and slow fermentation for chemically aromatic, complex whisky that often bottled as new make; and Cotswolds Distillery, which uses two yeast strains to produce fresh, fruity spirits before maturation.